FabianSchuetze/EconPDEs.jl/README.md

 Pkg.clone("https://github.com/matthieugomez/EconPDEs.jl")
 ```

-This package proposes a new, fast, and robust algorithm to solve PDEs associated with economic models in continuous time.
+This package proposes a new, fast, and robust algorithm to solve PDEs associated with economic models.

 # Solving  PDEs
 The function `pde_solve` allows to solve PDEs.